aharri123/dsc-phase-2-project-v2-3/README.md

 * For each additional bedroom added our price will go down by about 3.5%
 * For each additional bathroom addded, our house price will go up by about 9.6%
-* For each 1% increase in sqft_living, the price will increase by 48%
+* For each 1 unit increase in sqft_living, the price will increase by 48%
 * For each additional floor added, the price will increase by about 8%
 * For each increase in condition value ranking , the house price will increase by about 1.5%
 * For each increase in grade value ranking, the house price will increase by about 26.2%